demis27/microservices-kickoff/java/micronaut/doc/Step2.md

 ### The repository

 A minimal repository for comicbook.
-We use a reactive MongoDB API and implement a simple list method and other methods.
+We use a reactive MongoDB API and implement a simple list method.

 ```java
 @Singleton